Accelerate analytics value data augmentation

 Users that can “check out” the data they need, when they need it are likely to provide faster insights especially when that data can be integrated directly into their favorite data science notebook, like Jupyter.
 These same users are also able to ingest the data they have without creating a mess down the line (thanks to the automated rules and ML/AI processes put in place).

-By implementing these five steps, you can be well on your way to creating an augmented data catalog that leverages artificial intelligence and machine learning capabilities to save you time and create insights from your data faster than ever before.
+By implementing these five steps, you can be well on your way to enabling data augmentation that leverages artificial intelligence and machine learning capabilities to save you time and create insights from your data faster than ever before.

 Interested in learning more?
 In a recent webinar, I discussed exactly this topic and dove into the details on each of the five steps listed above.